-British Mountaineering Council is a company limited by guarantee and is governed by its Memorandum of Association.
+British Mountaineering Council is a company limited by guarantee and is governed by a Board of Directors in accordance with its articles of association.

-It is a non profit making members body, and its directors are also volunteers.
+It is a non profit making members body and its Board comprises a paid Chief Executive and up to eleven volunteer directors.
 The company has been incorporated without share capital as it is limited by guarantee to a maximum of £1 by each of its members.